d12frosted/elpa-mirror/gnu/consult-readme.txt

   contributions require a copyright assignment to the FSF.

   If you have a proposal, take a look at the [Consult issue tracker] and the [Consult wishlist].
-There exists a rich set of prior feature discussions.
+There have been many prior feature discussions.
+Please search through the issue tracker, maybe your issue or feature request has already been discussed.
 You can contribute to the [Consult wiki], in case you want to share small configuration or command snippets.

 [GNU ELPA] <http://elpa.gnu.org/packages/consult.html>